SRubio27/Wallet_tracker/README.md

 5. 🔄 Open a Pull Request.

 ## License 📄
-You are free to use and modify this project.
-See the LICENSE file for more details. 🎉
+You are free to use and modify this project. 🎉